Skip to product information

 Uses and Benefits

-Onoclea sensibilis is native to China and East Asia and is distributed widely throughout North America.
-Its rough leaves are well aligned to form a beautiful triangular shape.
+Onoclea sensibilis is native to China and East Asia as well as throughout much of North America․ Its rough leaves are in a perfect triangle․

-The sterile fern is taller compared to the fertile fern.
-The ferns can tolerate dry areas as they cover the surface with their leaves, creating a cover for the soil.
-Many individuals use them when performing restoration projects.
+The sterile fern is taller than the fertile fern‚ although both can grow in dry soils․ They cover the ground with their leaves‚ so many people use them when they do restoration projects․

 Where To Find this Fern